Horizon 8 Architecture

 For information on scaling and the design of Unified Access Gateway, see Unified Access Gateway Architecture.

-Figure 11: Scaling Out Unified Access Gateways
+Figure 11: Scaling out Unified Access Gateways

-Decision | Six standard-size Unified Access Gateway appliances were deployed as part of the Horizon solution.
-These were located in the DMZ network. |
+Six standard-size Unified Access Gateway appliances were deployed as part of the Horizon solution.

-Justification | UAG provides secure external access to internally hosted Horizon desktops and applications.
-One standard-size UAG appliance is recommended for up to 2,000 concurrent Horizon connections.
-Four UAG appliances are required to handle the load of the target 8,000 users.
 We elected not to place a load balancer in-line between the UAGs and the Connection Server, so each UAG targets a particular Connection Server.
-To match up with the requirement for three Connection Servers, we should look to have a 2-to-1 ratio of UAG to Connection Server.
-This leads to an overall count of six UAGs, to ensure redundancy and availability. |
+To match up with the sizing requirement for three Connection Servers, we should look to have a 2-to-1 ratio of UAG to Connection Server.
+This leads to an overall count of six UAGs, to ensure redundancy and availability.

-Load Balancing Unified Access Gateway
+Load balancing Unified Access Gateway

 It is strongly recommended that end users connect to Unified Access Gateway using a load-balanced virtual IP (VIP).
 This ensures that user load is evenly distributed across all available Unified Access Gateway appliances and facilitates greater flexibility by enabling IT administrators to perform maintenance, upgrades, and configuration changes while minimizing impact to users.